kivy/python-for-android/docs/source/android.rst

             # Start the billing service, and attach our callback
             self.service = BillingService(billing_callback)

-            # Start a clock to check billing service message every seconds
+            # Start a clock to check billing service message every second
             Clock.schedule_interval(self.service.check, 1)

         def billing_callback(self, action, *largs):
-            '''Callback that will receive all the event from the Billing service
+            '''Callback that will receive all the events from the Billing service
             '''
             if action == BillingService.BILLING_ACTION_ITEMSCHANGED:
                 items = largs[0]
                 if 'org.kivy.gopremium' in items:
-                    print 'Congratulation, you have a premium acess'
+                    print "Congratulations, you have a premium acess"
                 else:
-                    print 'Unfortunately, you dont have premium access'
+                    print "Unfortunately, you don't have premium access"

         def buy(self, sku):
             # Method to buy something.